Do I Need a Barcode Printer?

 If you answered yes to any of these questions, then a thermal transfer printer is what you need.
 Thermal transfer printers are slightly more expensive, but if they fit your specific needs, the extra cost is worth it.

-So what is the actual difference between direct thermal and thermal transfer?
+What is the actual difference between direct thermal and thermal transfer?

 Direct thermal printers use heat-sensitive paper that darkens when exposed to heat.
 While printing, the printer head directly contacts the labels and uses heat and pressure to mark the label.
 Again, these models are slightly cheaper and have longer durability, but the labels are affected by heat and can darken over time.

-Thermal transfer use carbon ribbons and heat to impact the labels while printing.
-This printing method results in a crisper print and a label that can withstand heat and sunlight.
+Thermal transfer printers use carbon ribbons and heat to impact the labels while printing.
+This method results in a crisper print and a label that can withstand heat and sunlight.
 Unfortunately, this setup also requires that the ribbon and print head be replaced more frequently.

 What kind of labels can I print?